BassLakeCA.com

 Camping with Boats, Trailers, Slip Rental

 Some camp sites will accommodate boats and trailers.
 Mooring boats is not permitted overnight unless in approved areas.
-The Forks Resort offers "first come first server" (no reservation) overnight mooring for $15 per night.
-Slips are available at Millers Landing for $25 per night, reservations suggested.
-They also have trailer parking.
-On the North side of the Lake Bass Lake Water Sports has slips for $35 per night, 3 night minimum.
+On the North side of the Lake Bass Lake Water Sports has slips for $100/day mon-thurs $125/day fri-sun $175/holidays.
 Reservations suggested.
 The Pines Resort has trailer parking for $20 per night for non guests.
 Prices and policies listed are subject to change.

 Boat Registration